dev-cetera/df_pod/README.md

 // Define a Pod, similar to how you would define a ValueNotifier. final pNumbers = Pod<List<int>>([1, 2, 3, 4, 5]);

-// Use the Pod in your UI, similar to a ValueListenableBuilder.
+// Use the PodBuilder in your UI, similar to a ValueListenableBuilder.
 PodBuilder(
   pod: pNumbers,
   builder: (context, numbers, child) {